robahall/robahall.github.io/_posts/2018-2-19-Build-model-and-check.md

 # Outline

-* Create Model
+* Model the data
-* Computing Residuals
+* Computing residuals
+* Testing assumptions with residuals
-* Checking for Outliers
+* Check for outliers

 # Model the data